asotolongo/pg_json_utils/README.md

-\Function and operator for json type PostgreSQL 9.2+
+Function and operator for JSON type PostgreSQL 9.2+
 ======================================

-This PostgreSQL extension implements a group of operator for json type
+This PostgreSQL extension implements a group of operator for JSON type

 IMPORTANT: There're bugs in the existing version.
 I'm working on it and will